Drowning Cities

 Project and symposium

 In addition to taking part in workshops, you will be working on the project with your team.
 Experts will be on hand to supervise you.
-The programme will be concluded with an online symposium.

 Project in Ho Chi Minh City, Vietnam